 - For safety and energy conservation, space heaters are prohibited unless approved by the Department Head and Facility Operations Manager.
 Foot warmers and other personal heating devices that that use less than 250 watts are allowed.
-Skagit County shall not purchase any personal heating devices. - Refrigerators and freezers outside of kitchen and common areas are prohibited.
+While Skagit County shall not purchase personal heating devices for staff, the Sustainability Office shall make available a limited number of alternative heating devices for employees to borrow and evaluate. - Refrigerators and freezers outside of kitchen and common areas are prohibited.
 Staff shall combine multiple units in common areas.
-Mini fridges use many times as much electricity per unit of volume refrigerated as a standard fridge. - Portable air cleaners and purifiers are prohibited.
-Modern HVAC systems already contain electronic air cleaners, and while most portable air cleaners do not move enough clean air to make a significant difference in indoor air quality, they do use about 2400 Wh per day, and some produce ozone, a lung irritant. - Incandescent or halogen light bulbs that can be replaced with a compact fluorescent (CFL) are prohibited.
+Mini fridges use many times as much electricity per unit of volume refrigerated as a standard fridge. - Portable air cleaners and purifiers are prohibited in common areas where their efficacy is limited, or where Facility Operations staff has verified that electronic air cleaners in the HVAC system are present and functioning.
+Most portable air cleaners do not move enough clean air to make a significant difference in indoor air quality, they do use about 2400 Wh per day, and some produce ozone, a lung irritant. - Incandescent or halogen light bulbs that can be replaced with a compact fluorescent (CFL) are prohibited.
 Sustainability staff shall provide guidance on color temperature and CFL performance. - Department Heads shall remove non-compliant and unauthorized appliances.

-- Turn off all electrical office and personal appliances in their work areas at the end of the work day, including computers, monitors, printers, copiers, scanners, desk lights, and display lights. - Departments shall designate a staff member to be responsible for turning off common-use print/copy/fax equipment at the end of the normal workday.
-The custodian shall turn off such equipment if left on.
+• Turn off all electrical office and personal appliances in their work areas at the end of the work day, including computers, monitors, printers, copiers, scanners, desk lights, and display lights.

-- Whenever possible, locate paper-handling devices such as printers and copiers away from employee work areas to preserve indoor air quality. - Avoid purchase of personal printers and copiers in favor of common area devices. - All new common area refrigerators, even when supplied by staff, must be Energy Star qualified. - Clean refrigerator and freezer heat transfer coils annually to maintain peak operating efficiency.
+- Departments shall designate a staff member to be responsible for turning off common-use print/copy/fax equipment at the end of the normal workday.
+The custodian shall turn off such equipment if left on. - Whenever possible, locate paper-handling devices such as printers and copiers away from employee work areas to preserve indoor air quality. - Avoid purchase of personal printers and copiers in favor of common area devices. - All new common area refrigerators, even when supplied by staff, must be Energy Star qualified.